bennoloeffler/deps.new.build.neil-tutorial/README.md

 ### example e06: kit - a full fledged clj/cljs SPA web app with clj/deps.end
-If you want to have a configuration for a web app with a jvm backend and a cljs frontend, you may need kit, the clj-version of luminus.
+If you want to have a configuration for a web app with a jvm backend and a cljs frontend, you may use kit, the clj-version of luminus.
 Luminus is based on leiningen.
 Kit is based on clj.
+There was a very, very good book, guiding you through a complete SPA webapp.
+Probably, the kit documentation is a similar good full docu of all aspects of a web app.

 If you are starting completely from scatch, this is needed to create a project in clojure
 ``` shell